-- 30. POSSESSION OF A KNIFE: Knife, for the purposes of this policy, is defined as a cutting instrument consisting of a sharp blade or edge. - Leaving school property or assigned area prior to specified dismissal time without official permission. - 32.
-Open displays of affection between members of the same or opposite sex. - 33.
-Unauthorized throwing of any object including, but not limited to, snowballs. - 34.
+- 30. POSSESSION OF A KNIFE: Knife, for the purposes of this policy, is defined as a cutting instrument consisting of a sharp blade or edge. - 31.
+Leaving school property or assigned area prior to specified dismissal time without official permission. - 32.
+Open displays of affection between members of the same or opposite sex. - Unauthorized throwing of any object including, but not limited to, snowballs. - 34.
 Commission of an immoral act. - 35.
-Failure to pay tuition or other approved charges. - Violation of state student mandates, including, but not limited to, required immunization. - 37.
-Loitering, littering, or causing a disturbance on public or private property adjacent to, across from, or in close proximity to a school site, while either coming to and from school or school activities, or during the school day, or during school activities. - Violation of school policies pertaining to dress and appearance. - 39.
-Misuse of school property.
+Failure to pay tuition or other approved charges. - 36.
+Violation of state student mandates, including, but not limited to, required immunization. - 37.
+Loitering, littering, or causing a disturbance on public or private property adjacent to, across from, or in close proximity to a school site, while either coming to and from school or school activities, or during the school day, or during school activities. - 38.
+Violation of school policies pertaining to dress and appearance. - 39.
+Misuse of school property. - 40.
+Violation of school policy prohibiting cell phones and other electronic devices. - 41.
+Those acts or violations listed in the permanent exclusion portion of the Board policy on student disciplinary procedures. - 42.
+Violation of policies governing internet usage. - 43.
+Driving in an unsafe manner.